Calysto/scilab_kernel/README.rst

-A simple IPython kernel for Octave
+A simple IPython kernel for Scilab

-This requires IPython 3, which is not yet released, and `oct2py <http://pypi.python.org/pypi/oct2py>`_.
+This requires IPython 3, which is not yet released, and `scilab2py <http://pypi.python.org/pypi/scilab2py>`_.

 To test it, install with ``setup.py``, then::

-    ipython qtconsole --kernel octave
+    ipython qtconsole --kernel scilab

 It supports command history, calltips, the ``?`` help magic, and completion.